What’s really behind your spending—and what can you do about it?

 Step 3: Recognize your triggers and eliminate temptation.
 Where and when are you most likely to buy something you later regret?
 Shopping online?
 When you’re out having a “girls’ day”?
 If online buys tend to be the problem, avoid hitting your computer or phone when you’re feeling stressed, sad or bored.
 Take a walk, read a few pages of a book or call a friend just to say “hi.”
 And make it harder to buy online.
 Borrow these tricks from Forbes: remove your one-click checkout option at Amazon, don’t store your credit card information (if it’s more of a pain to buy, it might slow you down) and set a limit to your time online.

-Although shopping with friends can be fun, this survey proved it’s a great way to spend more than you planned.
+Although shopping with friends can be fun, it can be a great way to spend more than you planned.
 Find other ways to spend quality time with your friends—or only hang out with friends who are frugal and would never buy something unless they’d paid off their credit cards and made a contribution to their 401(k).
 You can also set a budget before you leave home to keep you from spending more than you should.

 Step 4: Only shop at places that take returns.
 Many businesses will accept returns if you have the original receipt and haven’t used the item.
 When you buy something new that wasn’t in the budget, don’t use or wear it for a couple days.
 With any luck, you’ll recognize you’re better off returning the item—even if you have to deal with the hassle factor.
 And over time, you’ll be able to avoid buying and get to skip returns altogether!

 Step 5: Indulge—sometimes.
 Everything in life can’t be calculated or planned and sometimes that fancy coffee or fun pair of socks just has to happen!
 But when you do indulge, savor mindfully and really enjoy it (hey, you’re owning this!).